LONG TERM CARE INSURANCE

 2. CONSIDER VARIOUS QUOTE OPTIONS

-After learning of your desires, I taylor a plan with various options to choose from.
+After learning of your desires, I design a plan with various options to choose from.
 At this time we talk about the fine details, and narrow the coverage down to meet your criteria, and trim it to meet your budget.

 3. MAKE APPLICATION: